RomanIakovlev/easycodecs/README.md

 ##Implementation details

 The core typeclasses supporting the mapping between Scala classes and recursive map-like data types are `Encoder` and `Decoder` (collectively as codecs). `Encoder` converts a Scala class instance to data item, and `Decoder` converts a data item into a Scala class instance.
-The other typeclasses supporting concrete data types are called `PrimitivesExtractor` and `PrimitivesWriter`. `PrimitivesExtractor` can read Scala primitive values (e.g. `Int`, `String`, collections) from a single data item. `PrimitivesWriter` can create a single data item from a Scala primitive value.
+The other typeclasses supporting concrete data types are called `PrimitivesReader` and `PrimitivesWriter`. `PrimitivesReader` can read Scala primitive values (e.g. `Int`, `String`, collections) from a single data item. `PrimitivesWriter` can create a single data item from a Scala primitive value.

 Such approach have the following benefits:

 * All the heavy lifting is done once, in the `Encoder` and `Decoder` typeclasses.
 No need to have different codecs for e.g. DynamoDB and Cassandra.
-* By writing new `PrimitivesExtractor` and `PrimitivesWriter` instances, one can add support for new map-like data types.
+* By writing new `PrimitivesReader` and `PrimitivesWriter` instances, one can add support for new map-like data types.

 You can find the definitions of typeclasses used in this project below: